128technology/docs/docs/cli_reference.md

 #### Usage
 ```
-show vrf <vrf-name>
+show vrf [<verbosity>]
 ```
 #### Description

-Provides details about all configured VRF’s including the tenants, network-interfaces, and routing-interfaces in each VRF.
+Provides details about all configured VRF’s including name, tenants, network-interfaces, and routing-interfaces in each VRF.
 Use to verify whether the configuration was specified correctly and resulted in the desired VRF state.

 #### Example